Gabriel-vzh2vs/Modelling-And-Simulation-Public-Release/Chapter_Probability-and-Stats/probability_statistics.md

 # Stochastic Processes #

-You will learn about stochastic processes in Robert Riggs' SDM course.
+You may have learned about stochastic processes in a stochastic modelling course (such as the University of Virginia's Stochastic Decision Models or Ross' Stochastic Processes Book) course.
 A brief overview is given here.

 A stochastic process is a collection of random variables indexed by a